 Shoal Creek is classified as an urban watershed with several existing and emerging water quality issues.
-This SCWAP addresses the E. coli impairment and evaluates nutrients and sediment associated with the current and future growth and development.
-The existing and future loads for the watershed were determined through the SELECT model.
-The increase in pollutants under future conditions is preemptively "managed" by the Land Development Code.
+This SCWAP addresses the bacteria impairment and evaluates nutrients and sediment associated with current and future growth and development.
+The existing and future loads for the watershed were determined through the SELECT tool.
+The increase in pollutants under future conditions is preemptively "managed" by the COA Land Development Code.

-Modeling results indicate that existing E. coli concentrations need to be reduced by about 98% in order to meet the state water quality standard (Table 12).
-It should be noted that most of the sampling occurred during either low or very low flow conditions, and extrapolation to the full range of flows adds uncertainty to the analysis.
+SELECT results indicate that existing E. coli loads need to be reduced by about 98% in order to meet the Texas Surface Water Quality Standard for primary contact recreation (Table 5).
+It should be noted that most of the sampling occurred during low or very low flow conditions, and extrapolation to the full range of flows adds uncertainty to the analysis.
 Additionally, these samples included data ranging back to the 1980s, which may not be representative of the current conditions for Shoal Creek.
-Thus, the expansion of the monitoring program to further define conditions is recommended.
+Thus, additional monitoring to further define conditions is recommended.